AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-08-template-keywords.md

 > error: need 'typename' before 'type_or_value<T>::tv' because 'type_or_value<T>' is a dependent scope

-This error is better than the previous one as it tells you what to do, essentialy add the `typename` keyword immediately before the expression.
-But why is this nessesary?
+This error is better than the previous one as it tells you what to do, essentially add the `typename` keyword immediately before the expression.
+But why is this necessary?
 Again the reason for this can be found in the two-phase name lookup.

-When the compiler parses code like this involving a dependant type, in this case `type_or_value<T>` it cannot know whether the member `tv` resolves to a type or a non-type.
-Therefore the compiler will asume non-type and it asumes the latter.
-In order to instruct the compiler that `tv` is in fact resolves to a type it is nessesary to add the `typename` keyword immediately before the expression:
+When the compiler parses code like this involving a dependant type, in this case, `type_or_value<T>` it cannot know whether the member `tv` resolves to a type or a non-type.
+Therefore the compiler will assume non-type and it assumes the latter.
+In order to instruct the compiler that `tv` is, in fact, resolves to a type it is necessary to add the `typename` keyword immediately before the expression:

 ```cpp